Your Essential Travel Guide To Arras

 What to see in Arras?

 At Nemetacum you can see the results of an archaeological investigation that showed what life may have been like in the 4th Century.

-The Vauban Citadel is UNESCO World Heritage Site and one of twelve fortified buildings built by the famous military engineer.
+The Vauban Citadel is a UNESCO World Heritage Site and one of twelve fortified buildings built by the famous military engineer.
 It is here that you will also find the Arras memorial to 218 members of the French Resistance who were executed next to the Citadel.